 Magnesium is Essential to Balancing Hormones

-Magnesium is one of the most essential minerals to help balance hormones.
-While you can take a supplement, and even spray your skin with magnesium spray, there’s no better way of getting the magnesium you need than from the foods you eat.
+Magnesium is one of the most essential minerals to help balance thyroid hormones.
+While you can take magnesium supplementation a supplement, vitamins and supplements or even spray your skin with magnesium spray, there’s no better way of getting the magnesium you need for hormones balanced, than from the foods you eat.

 To ensure you’re getting enough magnesium, be sure to eat plenty of the following: